CQCL/brat/brat/doc/pattern_matching.md

 }
 ```

-Finally, once we have checked all clauses, we collect them in a `FunClauses` node that holds references to the LHS `TestMatchData` and RHS `Box` nodes for each clause.
+Finally, once we have checked all clauses, we collect them in a `PatternMatch` node that holds references to the LHS `TestMatchData` and RHS `Box` nodes for each clause.

 ## Compiling to Hugr

-We use the `FunClauses` nodes from the Brat graph to construct a nested chain of Hugr `Conditional` nodes that implement the matching logic.
+We use the `PatternMatch` nodes from the Brat graph to construct a nested chain of Hugr `Conditional` nodes that implement the matching logic.
 Below we describe the compilation process for a function from the top down.

-### Compiling `FunClauses`
+### Compiling `PatternMatch`

-The `FunClauses` Brat node is the main entry point when compiling a function.
+The `PatternMatch` Brat node is the main entry point when compiling a function.
 For each clause, it holds the LHS (in form of `TestMatchData`) and the RHS (in form of a `Box` node).
-For each clause in the `FunClauses` node, we have `TestMatchData` which determines whether the corresponding branch is valid for the inputs dynamically given to the function.
+For each clause in the `PatternMatch` node, we have `TestMatchData` which determines whether the corresponding branch is valid for the inputs dynamically given to the function.
 If no branches match, we create a `Panic` node, which should raise an error in hugr.

 We assume that we can compile each LHS `TestMatchData` into a Hugr node that takes the function arguments as input and returns a single sum as output.
 The sum has two options: